elektito/woordenteller/README.md

     docker-compose up

+To enable debug user, you can run:

+    docker-compose -f docker-compose.yml -f docker-compose.debug.yml up

-The app should be available at `https://localhost:8000` (using an ad-hoc SSL context).
+The app should be available at `http://localhost:8000`.

 [1]: https://languagemachines.github.io/frog/